shabrina19/Analisis-Sentimen-Belajar-Daring-menggunakan-Optimasi-Naive-Bayes-Classifier-dengan-Adaboost/README.md

 ![App Screenshot](https://github.com/shabrina19/Gambar/blob/c1d15058599e73757b95d647a190af9cf8e7efcb/pict%20sentiment%20analysis%20of%20online%20learning/tfidf.png?raw=true)

-For a clearer explanation, I explain with an example using 4 tweets which have also been processed in the previous stage.
-Tweets used are shown in the image
+For a clearer explanation, I will explain with an example using 4 tweets which have also been processed in the previous stage.
+Tweets used are shown in the image below.

 ![App Screenshot](https://github.com/shabrina19/Gambar/blob/c1d15058599e73757b95d647a190af9cf8e7efcb/pict%20sentiment%20analysis%20of%20online%20learning/contoh4tweet.png?raw=true)